Hussain Al-Eisa

-Hussain Al-Eisa (حسين العيسى; born 29 December 2000) is a Saudi professional footballer who plays as a winger for Al-Jabalain.
+Hussain Ahmed Al-Eisa (حسين أحمد العيسى; born 29 December 2000) is a Saudi professional footballer who plays as a winger for Al-Khaleej.

 Career

 Al-Adalah

 Al-Eisa started his career with Al-Adalah where he was promoted from the youth team to the first team.
 He signed his first professional contract with the club on 24 June 2018.
 Al-Eisa helped Al-Adalah reach the Pro League, the top tier of Saudi football, for the first time in the club's history.
 On 11 June 2019, Al-Eisa renewed his contract with Al-Adalah following their promotion to the Pro League.

-Al-Wehda

 On 27 September 2020, Al-Eisa left Al-Adalah and joined Al-Wehda.

-Al-Batin

 Following Al-Wehda's relegation to the MS League, Al-Eisa joined Al-Batin on loan until the end of the 2021–22 season.

+On 24 January 2026, Al-Eisa joined Al-Khaleej.